quantumlib/Cirq/docs/google/engine.md

 See the [Device Specification](specification.md) page for more information on device specifications.

-## Calibration Metrics

-Metrics from the current status of the device can be retrieved using the\
-`get_current_calibration` method of an `EngineProcessor` object.
-`EngineProcessor` objects can be retrieved from `Engine` using `get_processor`.
-This will return a Python dictionary where each key is the metric name.
-The value of the dictionary will be the value of the metric, which can also be a dictionary.

-For example, the key may refer to a two-qubit gate error, and the value may be a dictionary from 2-tuples of `cirq.GridQubits` to an error rate represented as a float value.

-See the [Calibration Metrics](calibration.md) page for more information.

 ## Running circuits in batch

 Circuits can be batched together.
 This may improve performance in certain